glaselva/aws-portfolio/README.md

 *Fig 1: Configuring the custom Rate-Based rule in the AWS Console.*

 #### 2. The Attack (Simulation)
-I executed a high-velocity request script to trigger the firewall threshold.
-Malicious requests were immediately intercepted at the Edge.
+I generated high-frequency traffic by refreshing the page hundreds of times in a short time.
+The requests were intercepted immediately at the Edge.

 ![403 Forbidden Error](./screenshots/waf-403-error.png)
 *Fig 2: The WAF successfully blocked the traffic, returning a 403 Forbidden response.*